SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 Note that as in Pharo return statements are not mandatory in a method, they are not mandatory in the AST either.
 Indeed, we can have method ASTs without return nodes.
 In those cases, the semantics of Pharo specifies that `self` is implicitly returned.
-It is interesting to note that the AST does not contain semantics but only syntax: we will add semantics to the AST when we evaluate it in a subsequent chapter.
+It is interesting to note that the AST does not contain semantics but only syntax: we will give semantics to the AST when we evaluate it in a subsequent chapter.
-In Pharo this is the compiler that ensures that a method always return self when return statements are absent in some execution paths.
+In Pharo this is the compiler that ensures that a method always returns self when return statements are absent in some execution paths.

 Also, as we said before, return nodes are not expressions, meaning that we cannot write any of the following: